Health and Safety at ThIS

 |10th grade||Vaccine (Diphtheria, tetanus, whooping cough, polio)|

-Our school nurse and social worker are available for students as needed (contacted by students, parents or teachers).
+Our school nurses and social worker are available for students as needed (contacted by students, parents or teachers).
 It is important and necessary for cooperation between students, parents, the school and the school nurse / social worker.
 With joint efforts we can better see the student’s entire life situation, find holistic solutions and take action at an early stage.

 Children arriving newly to Norway need to provide their vaccination records and are required to take a tuberculosis test before they start school.